rhythmgoel16/Robify-Elec-101/Smart_street_light.md

    - **Check Connections**: Ensure all connections are correct and secure.
    - **Check Code**: Verify that the code is uploaded correctly and the pin numbers match the connections.
    - **Check LED Orientation**: Ensure the anode and cathode of the LED are connected properly.
+   - **Check if LED is fused**: Make sure to check the led for possible fuse faults.

 2. **LDR Not Reading Correctly**:
    - **Check LDR Connections**: Ensure the LDR is connected properly between the 5V, A0, and GND pins.